-We have audited the accompanying financial statements of Make-A-Wish Foundation® of Central New York, Inc. which comprise the statement of financial position as of August 31, 2019 and the related statements of activities, functional expenses, and cash flows for the year ended, and the related notes to the financial statements.
+We have audited the accompanying financial statements of Make-A-Wish Foundation® of Central New York, Inc. which comprise the statements of financial position as of August 31, 2020 and 2019 and the related statements of activities, functional expenses, and cash flows for the years then ended, and the related notes to the financial statements.